 Contemporary society requires highly complex functions from architectural design and urban planning.
-As well the development of basic and advanced studies, this entails the connection and synthesis of specialized research fields reconsidered from the viewpoint of the relationships between natural and artificial environments.
-This department aims at a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training excellent people to acquire humanist skills.
+As well as the development of basic and advanced studies, this entails the connection and synthesis of specialized research fields reconsidered from the viewpoint of the relationships between natural and artificial environments.
+This department aims at a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training students to enhance their humanistic skills.

-■ Regenerative Preservation of Built Environment

-Design method and regenerative preservation technology of sustainable built environment

-■ Architecture and Human Environmental Engineering

-Design and science for architecture and living environment based on the human cognition and behavior

-■ History of Architecture

-Aiming at the preservation, conservation and revitalization of historical architecture and urban landscapes
+- Regenerative Preservation of Built Environment - Design method and regenerative preservation technology of sustainable built environment - Architecture and Human Environmental Engineering - Design and science for architecture and living environment based on the human cognition and behavior - History of Architecture / History of Architecture - Aiming at the preservation, conservation and revitalization of historical architecture and urban landscapes - History of Architecture /Architectural Theory and Criticism

+Analysis of theories and criticisms in historical and contemporary architecture and its related fields such as art and technology
-Construction Technology of Building Structures

-Toward high-performance and sophisticated concrete buildings
+- Construction Technology of Building Structures - Toward high-performance and sophisticated concrete buildings

-■ Architectural Environmental Planning / Architectural and Environmental Planning
+Architectural Environmental Planning / Architectural Environmental Planning

-Design methodology to read and to create the built environment as human-environment system

-■ Architectural Environmental Planning / Building Environment Control

-Towards eco-friendly and human-oriented architecture inheriting culture

-Architectural Design and Theory / Architectural Design and Theory

-Expansion of the possibilities of architectural thinking

-■ Architectural Design and Theory / Architecture and Environmental Design

-Thinking a new architectural design theory

-Structural Engineering of Buildings / Mechanics of Building Structures
+- Design methodology to read and to create the built environment as human-environment system - Architectural Environmental Planning / Building Environment Control - Towards eco-friendly and human-oriented architecture inheriting culture - Architectural Design and Theory / Architectural Design and Theory - Expansion of the possibilities of architectural thinking - Architectural Design and Theory / Architectural and Environmental Design - Thinking a new architectural design theory - Structural Engineering of Buildings / Mechanics of Building Structures